fernandodelrio/SwiftColorGen/README.md

 }
 ```

 But you can also, simply rename the asset to the name you want, and the tool will keep the references updated.
-Here a video with the tool in action:
+Here a complete video with the tool in action:

 [![Demo](https://raw.githubusercontent.com/fernandodelrio/SwiftColorGen/master/Resources/Video-thumbnail0.4.0.png)](https://vimeo.com/244528270)